projetmbc-tools/for-dev/jinjang/contribute/api/README.md

 If you wish to update a contribution proposal, you should quickly indicate in English the changes made and date them (no need to go into too much detail).

-Regular users of `github`
+Regular users of `GitHub`
 ------------------------

-It is possible to use `merge requests` to indicate one contribution.
+It is possible to use `git merge requests` to indicate one contribution.